 The South Downs

-You can’t visit Worthing and not step out and up onto the South Downs.
+Any visit to Worthing should include at least a short walk up on the South Downs.
 One of the nearest points of interest is Cissbury Ring, the largest Iron Age hillfort in Sussex which dates back over 5,000 years.
 After a steep climb, you can either walk the circumference of the peak, sit and enjoy the views, or use it as a starting point for your South Downs adventures.
 There are various local nature reserves in the area too including Mill Hill and Lancing Ring, and of course, the South Downs offers fantastic walking.
 Alternatively, there is a bike hire shop (South Downs Bikes) in Goring Road in nearby Goring.

 High Salvington Windmill